XieJChris/Megaregolith-Mercury/README.md

 * This repository only contains the source code of the 2-D convectional simulation.

-* There are two folders, the folder named source contains the source code, and the folder named prm contains the executable files.
+* There are three folders, the folder named Data contains the initial temperature profile, source contains the source code, and the folder named prm contains the executable files.

 * The source codes are written on the basis of the codes provided by ASPECT, and follow the same protocol/convention as the codes in ASPECT.